MTVaught/docker-cron-base/README.md

 Any ENV matching this pattern will be set in the USER's ENV when the cronjob runs
     USER_ENV_*

+These will be defined by the base image at runtime:
+    APP_USER
+    APP_GROUP

 # Staging files:
 Any files located in
     /root/staging/*